benholmgren/csci-491-final/_discussion/index.md

 	<div class="row">
 		<div class="col-md-10">
 			<details>
-				<summary markdown="span">Question5</summary>
+				<summary markdown="span">Can I help develop Nature Break?</summary>
-				<p class="lead">We welcome any suggestions you may have.
-If you wish to see a certain feature implemented, please contact our development team to further discuss your idea at devteam@naturetime.org</p>
+				<p class="lead">We are not currently looking for any more developers at the moment (this may change), but we are always looks for people to help us with translations.</p>
 			</details>
 			<hr>
 		</div>